Somewhere in the back of our minds, we typically associate humus with good, rich garden soil. However, there is more to it than that.

 Humus, to put it as simply as possible, is the part of the soil that is without structure and is made up of the entirely decomposed remains of plants and animals.

 Gardeners should note that no soil is entirely made up of humus.
-Humus is just one of the many ingredients that go into a healthy garden soil.
+It is just one of the many ingredients that go into a healthy garden soil.

 Benefits of Humus

 Contrary to popular belief, humus has no nutrients, since it is fully decomposed.
-Instead, structureless humus paradoxically plays more of a structural role in garden soil.
+Instead, this structureless substance paradoxically plays more of a structural role in garden soil.

 The following are a few of the functions that humus serves: